Heritage in Fayetteville

 North Fayetteville new construction (Cliffs, Greathouse, and the broader north corridor) is a different market.
 New construction installs with wider plank, white oak, and modern finish choices.
 Heritage works with several Fayetteville builders on this work.

-Heritage is Bona Certified, BBB A plus rated, and featured on HGTV Fixer to Fabulous.
+Heritage is Bona Certified, BBB A plus rated, and featured on television.
 Tom Stephenson founded the company in 2010 in Bella Vista.
 Jessica Hall, 2024 Ultimate Wood Floor Gal by Wood Floor Business Magazine, leads marketing and operations.

 What we ship for Fayetteville homeowners.